scoquelin/spectre-x360-late-2018/README.md

 I was able to use a Dell USB-C DA200 (RJ45, USB and HDMI working well)

 # Issues
-- ELAN Touchpad not working on kernels > 4.15
+- ELAN Touchpad not working on Debian out of the box
 - Webcam only works with uvcvideo (Zoom working but not Skype).
 Cheese does not recognize webcam either.
-- Webcam integrated microphone not working
+- Webcam integrated microphone not working (all distros)

 # TODO
 - Test fingerprint reader
-- Test Mint 19 and Ubuntu
+- Test Mint 19
 - Mess with synaptics
 - Report microphone issue